markjivko/kronup-php/docs/Model/PayloadAssmCreate.md

 new \Kronup\Model\PayloadAssmCreate();
 ```

-Payload object required to create a Value Item assumption
+Payload object required to create a Feature assumption

 ## Payload setters